merikz/docker-logitechmediaserver/README.md

 (see `docker-compose.yml` to add volumes)

-See Github network for other authors (JingleManSweep, map7, joev000).
+See Github network for other authors (justifiably, JingleManSweep, map7, joev000).